 She was born the year St. Joseph’s Hospital opened and graduated from the hospital’s nursing school 20 years later.
-But the call to serve with respect, excellent and compassion in the tradition of faith and caring would bring this young nurse far beyond the walls of St. Joseph’s Hospital and Canada’s borders.
+But the call to serve with respect, excellence and compassion in the tradition of faith and caring would bring this young nurse far beyond the walls of St. Joseph’s Hospital and Canada’s borders.

 Her name is Helen Woolson and her story is part of a new exhibit in the heritage corner of St. Joseph’s Hospital.
 It’s an extraordinary tale of sacrifice, service, devotion and honour.